 - It’s personal.
 What are your goals, and what are your options?

 - What’s your starting point?
-Are you completely new or have credits to possibly transfer in?
+Are you completely new or have credits to possibly transfer?

 - Put a plan together.
-This is about you, and what’s going to work for you.
+This goal is about you and what’s going to work for you.

 Don’t forget to turn to school admission and advising teams for help, and let your family and friends be an important part of your support team so you can keep moving forward and earn your bachelor’s degree.